-- GAC Documentation - GAC Summary of EPDP Phase 2 Initial Report (7 February 2020) - o GAC Webinar Discussion Paper on EPDP on gTLD Registration Data (23 Sept.
-2019) - Government Positions - European Commission public comment (17 April 2019), and subsequent clarification (3 May 2019) regarding EPDP Phase 1 Recommendations - US Department of Commerce Assistant Secretary for Communication and Information letter (4 April 2019) and response by the ICANN CEO (22 April 2019) - Data Protection Authorities Correspondence - o Letter from the Belgian DPA (4 December 2019) - o Letter from the European Data Protection Board (5 July 2018) - Statement of the European Data Protection Board on ICANN/WHOIS (27 May 2018) - Letter from the Article 29 Working Party (11 April 2018) - Letter from the Article 29 Working Party to ICANN (6 December 2017) - Current Policy and Output of Ongoing Policy Development - Addendum to the EPDP Phase 2 Initial Report (26 March 2020) - EPDP Phase 2 Initial Report (7 February 2020) - Interim Registration Data Policy for gTLDs (20 May 2019) replacing the Temporary Specification on gTLD Registration Data (17 May 2018) - EPDP Phase 1 Final Report (20 February 2019) - ICANN Board Resolutions - ICANN Board Scorecard on EPDP Phase 1 Recommendations (15 May 2019) - ICANN Board resolution (17 May 2018) adopting the Temporary Specification - ICANN Org and Technical Study Group Input - Exploring a Unified Access Model for gTLD Registration Data (25 October 2019), a paper which served as a basis for ICANN org's seeking clarity from the EDPB as to the compliance of a UAM with the GDPR - Technical Model for Access to Non-Public Registration Data (30 April 2019)
+- GAC Documentation - Summary Notes of GAC/CEO Dialogue (14 September 2020) following the ICANN CEO Letter to the GAC Chair (10 September 2020) in response to the GAC Minority Statement on the EPDP Phase 2 Final Report - GAC Summary of EPDP Phase 2 Initial Report (7 February 2020) - o GAC Webinar Discussion Paper on EPDP on gTLD Registration Data (23 Sept.
+2019) - Government Positions - European Commission public comment (17 April 2019), and subsequent clarification (3 May 2019) regarding EPDP Phase 1 Recommendations - US Department of Commerce Assistant Secretary for Communication and Information letter (4 April 2019) and response by the ICANN CEO (22 April 2019) - European Commission Technical Input on proposed WHOIS Models on behalf of the European Union and Cover Letter (7 February 2018) - Data Protection Authorities Correspondence - Letter from the Belgian DPA (4 December 2019) - Letter from the European Data Protection Board (5 July 2018) - Statement of the European Data Protection Board on ICANN/WHOIS (27 May 2018) - o Letter from the Article 29 Working Party (11 April 2018) - Letter from the Article 29 Working Party to ICANN (6 December 2017) - Current Policy and Output of Ongoing Policy Development - EPDP Phase 2 Final Report (31 July 2020) - Addendum to the EPDP Phase 2 Initial Report (26 March 2020) - EPDP Phase 2 Initial Report (7 February 2020) - Interim Registration Data Policy for gTLDs (20 May 2019) replacing the Temporary Specification on gTLD Registration Data (17 May 2018) - EPDP Phase 1 Final Report (20 February 2019)

-- Legal Advice provided by Bird & Bird to the EPDP Team during Phase 1 and Phase 2 - Used cases for automation of disclosure (23 April 2020) - o Follow-up on Accuracy Principle and Legal vs. Natural (9 April 2020) - Consent options for the purpose of making personal data public (13 March 2020) - Questions regarding a System for Standardized Access/Disclosure ("SSAD"), Privacy/Proxy and Pseudonymized Emails (4 February 2020) - Legitimate interests and automated submissions and/or disclosures (10 September 2019) - Lawful basis for disclosure to law enforcement authorities outside the controller's jurisdiction (9 September 2019) - o Liability, Safeguards, Controller & Processor (9 September 2019) - o Legal Basis for transferring Thick WHOIS (8 March 2019) - Inclusion of "city" in publicly available Whois data (13 February 2019) - Meaning of the accuracy principle pursuant to the GDPR (8 February 2019) - Application of the GDPR to ICANN (7 February 2019) - Liability in connection with a registrant's self-identification as a natural or non-natural person (25 January 2019) - o Interpretation of GDPR Article 6(1)(b) (23 January 2019) - Notice to technical contacts (22 January 2019)
+- ICANN Board Resolutions - o ICANN Board Scorecard on EPDP Phase 1 Recommendations (15 May 2019) - ICANN Board resolution (17 May 2018) adopting the Temporary Specification - ICANN Org and Technical Study Group Input - ICANN Study on the Differentiation between Legal and Natural Persons in Domain Name Registration Data Directory Services (8 July 2020) prepared per recommendation 17.2 of the Final Report of EPDP Phase 1 - Exploring a Unified Access Model for gTLD Registration Data (25 October 2019), a paper which served as a basis for ICANN org's seeking clarity from the EDPB as to the compliance of a UAM with the GDPR - o Technical Model for Access to Non-Public Registration Data (30 April 2019) - Legal Advice provided by Bird & Bird to the EPDP Team during Phase 1 and Phase 2 - Used cases for automation of disclosure (23 April 2020) - Follow-up on Accuracy Principle and Legal vs. Natural (9 April 2020) - Consent options for the purpose of making personal data public (13 March 2020) - Questions regarding a System for Standardized Access/Disclosure ("SSAD"), Privacy/Proxy and Pseudonymized Emails (4 February 2020) - Legitimate interests and automated submissions and/or disclosures (10 September 2019) - Lawful basis for disclosure to law enforcement authorities outside the controller's jurisdiction (9 September 2019) - Liability, Safeguards, Controller & Processor (9 September 2019) - Legal Basis for transferring Thick WHOIS (8 March 2019) - o Inclusion of "city" in publicly available Whois data (13 February 2019) - Meaning of the accuracy principle pursuant to the GDPR (8 February 2019) - Application of the GDPR to ICANN (7 February 2019) - Liability in connection with a registrant's self-identification as a natural or non-natural person (25 January 2019) - Interpretation of GDPR Article 6(1)(b) (23 January 2019) - Notice to technical contacts (22 January 2019)